 Pittsburgh is overall safe to travel to, but as in any big city, you should be aware of surrounding and avoid walking alone in the foorly lit area at night.
 If you want to stay in a safe neighborhood for tourist, you can stick to Downtown Pittsburgh.

-Downtown is the best place to stay in Pittsburgh for first-timers because it has the most central location and it has a widest range of accommodation option.
-If you book a hotel here, you will be located in the heart of action within walking distance to tourist attracions, as well as many restaurants, bars, and shops.
+Downtown is the best overall area to stay in Pittsburgh for tourists, especially for first-timers due to its central location and its widest range of accommodations, restaurants, bars, and shops.
+Staying here puts you in the heart of action within walking distance to major attracions.

 For those visiting with children, the areas of North Shore or Squirrel Hill would be great options.
 North Shore has plenty of educational attractions to enjoy.
 Meanwhile, Squirrel Hill is surrounded by sprawling parks where kids can run off some of their energy.